What is a restricted wallet?

 Best practices for implementing restricted wallets

-Always communicate restriction policies clearly before borrowers accept loans.
-Include detailed information about wallet restrictions in loan agreements and product descriptions.
-Borrowers should understand exactly what they can and cannot do with the funds before committing to the loan.
+- Always communicate restriction policies clearly before borrowers accept loans Borrowers should understand exactly what they can and cannot do with the funds before committing to the loan.

-Design restriction policies that match loan purposes.
-If you offer business inventory loans, allow transfers to registered suppliers while blocking personal expenditures.
-If you offer bill payment loans, allow bill payments while restricting other transaction types.
+- Design restriction policies that match loan purposes.
 Alignment between restrictions and loan purpose reduces borrower frustration.

-Start with moderate restrictions and adjust based on data.
+- Start with moderate restrictions and adjust based on data.
 Overly restrictive wallets might drive borrowers to competitors even if your other terms are attractive.
-Monitor how restrictions affect loan uptake, usage patterns, and default rates.
-Use this data to refine your policies.

-Consider offering both restricted and unrestricted loan products at different price points.
-Borrowers willing to accept restrictions might qualify for lower interest rates or higher loan amounts since restrictions reduce your risk.
+- Consider offering both restricted and unrestricted loan products at different price points.
 Those preferring flexibility can pay a premium for unrestricted access.

-Provide a grace period or partial restriction relief as borrowers build repayment history.
+- Provide a grace period or partial restriction relief as borrowers build repayment history.
 A borrower who has successfully repaid three loans might earn access to less restrictive wallets on future loans.
-This rewards good behavior and builds customer loyalty.